dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   met_tool_wrapper use case, set this value to met_test_YYYYMMDD where YYYYMMDD is today's date.

-* METPLUS_FEATURE_BRANCH should match the exact name of the current working branch.
+* METPLUS_FEATURE_BRANCH should exactly match the name of the current working branch.

 Source the env file and check environment